-A student who is absent from all classes during the first ten class days of the fall and spring semesters will be recorded as a "No Show."
+A student who is absent from all classes during the first ten class days of the fall and spring semesters, or the first five days of summer terms, will be recorded as a "No Show."
 A withdrawal will appear on the student's record and the student will be notified of the "No Show" status by the Registrar's Office.
 Students are advised that "No Show" status in one or more courses may affect their eligibility for financial aid and veterans' benefits.

-Students who stop attending classes and do not formally withdraw will be recorded as "not in attendance" and will receive grades of "F." This status may also affect their eligibility for financial aid and veterans' benefits.
+Students who stop attending classes without officially withdrawing will be recorded as "Not in Attendance" and will receive grades of "F." This status may also affect their eligibility for financial aid and veterans' benefits.